 On a role of soldiers, who fought at the battle of Agincourt in 1415, is Thomas Capper.
 The surname is derived from the makers of the knitted caps who enjoyed membership of a craft guild.
 An original 16th century Monmouth cap can be seen in the town’s museum.
 Leading expert on the cap is Kirstie Buckland, a Monmouth resident.
 She still faithfully knits the caps of which the author is a proud owner.

 Common and wych elm were often used for warbow throughout the Middle Ages but are inferior to the excellent Welsh yew when made into a narrow ‘D’ section longbow.
 However, when made into a flatter wider bow the woods tension and compression strengths are more balanced as the wider belly has more wood to share the strain.
 Therefore, is it that the English longbow can be said to be evolved from that of the Welsh bow that Gerald described?
 Certainly they were effective and the Welsh archers were of a high calibre.
-Shrewd military hawk Edward I was quick to see the benefit of such men in his army, the Battle of Bryn Glas had taught him some hard lessons.
+Shrewd military hawk Edward I was quick to see the benefit of such men in his army, the Welsh campaign had taught him some hard lessons.
 Welsh archers played a significant part in his many victories over the Scots.
 It was said that a Welsh archer, serving in an English army, carried twenty-four dead Scots under his belt.
 Twenty-four corresponded to the number of arrows an archer carried ‘under his belt’.
 This number of arrows is known as a sheaf and the word is derived from the Old English word for a bundle of wheat.
 Welsh archers could strike frow very long range.
 A notable period anecdote of the distance that Welsh archers could shoot has been committed to paper for posterity is that of Lleweyn of Nannua during the War of the Roses.
 From a vantage point in Carnarvon Castle Llewelyn managed to find his mark, in this case the unfortunate Parson of Disserth some 800 yards away across the river Conway on the other side of the town.
 When one investigates the elevated position of the archer, the exceptional quality of medieval Welsh archery, Welsh yew and the strong winds that blow in from the estuary one can start to understand how such a feat was performed.
 Given that well after the zenith of military archery in 17th Century England, recreational archers were still recorded shooting at marks some 400 yards yonder the the account is by no means implausible.